NicholasUH/Recipes/README.md

 # Recipes
-This is my recipe project built only in HTML
+This is my recipe project built only in HTML as part of the Odin Project